 Students will build appreciation and understanding of the visual and performing arts by critiquing and designing arts experiences, particularly for children and adolescents.

-ARTS 1316: Drawing I
+ARTS 1316: Introduction to Drawing

 Introduction to visual learning and art through the practice of skills and techniques in drawing fundamentals.
+Former course title: Drawing I.